ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku-4.md

 permalink: /tutorials/build-and-deploy-nodejs-app-to-heroku/4
 title: 'Step 4: Running Your Node.js Web App Locally'
 fb-title: 'Step 4: Running Your Node.js Web App Locally'
-description: Go from no programming experience to building your own Node.js web app from scratch and deploying it to the web with Heroku.
+description: In this step, we learn how to run our Node.js web app on our local computer.
 image: https://s3.amazonaws.com/spark-school/tutorials/nodejs-to-heroku/coding-on-a-laptop.jpg
 ---